© 2025 WYSO

 Local public media stations provide critical information and arts and culture programming— always free of charge — to help citizens make informed decisions and feel connected to their community.

-For example, recent stories about increased visitor numbers to Ohio food banks and reporting about Ohio’s first year of its summer EBT program have helped Miami Valley residents understand the increasing need for accessible nutritious food.
+For example, recent stories about increased visitor numbers to Ohio food banks and reporting about Ohio’s first year of its summer EBT program have helped Miami Valley residents understand the prevalence of food insecurity in many communities.

 Our recent Community Voices series Haitians in the Heartland focused on the lives and immigration experiences of some of Springfield’s Haitian residents.
 We wanted to co-produce and share that series to combat the stereotypes about Springfield’s Haitian community in the wake of the 2024 election.